Martin and Lewis

 Martin and Lewis were an American comedy duo, comprising singer Dean Martin and comedian Jerry Lewis.
-They met in 1945 and debuted at Atlantic City's 500 Club on July 25, 1946; the team lasted ten years to the day.
+They met in 1944 and debuted at Atlantic City's 500 Club on July 25, 1946; the team lasted ten years to the day.
 Before they teamed up, Martin was a nightclub singer, while Lewis performed a comedy act lip-synching to records.

 They performed in nightclubs, and, starting in 1949, on radio.
 Later they branched out into television and films.
 In their early radio days they performed as Martin and Lewis but later became hugely popular as Dean Martin and Jerry Lewis.
 These full names helped them launch successful solo careers after parting.

-Nightclubs
+Nightclubs performers

-In 1944, Dean Martin met a young Jerry Lewis at the Glass Hat Club in New York City, where both men were performing.
+In 1944, Dean Martin met a young Jerry Lewis at the Glass Hat Club at the Belmont Plaza Hotel in New York City, where both men were performing.
 Martin and Lewis debuted at Atlantic City's 500 Club on July 25, 1946, when Lewis suggested to the club owner that Martin would be a good replacement for the scheduled singer who was unavailable.

 The duo was not well received.
 The owner, Skinny D'Amato, threatened to terminate their contract if the act did not improve.
 Martin and Lewis disposed of pre-scripted gags and began improvising.
 Martin sang, and Lewis dressed as a busboy, dropping plates and making a shambles of Martin's songs and a mockery of the club's decorum.
 They performed slapstick and delivered vaudeville jokes to great fanfare.
 Their success at the 500 Club led to a series of well-paying engagements along the Eastern Seaboard, culminating with a run at New York's Copacabana Club.

-The highlights of their act included Lewis interrupting and heckling Martin while he was trying to sing, which ultimately lead the two of them chasing each other around the stage.
+The highlights of their act included Lewis interrupting and heckling Martin while he was trying to sing, which ultimately led to the two of them chasing each other around the stage.